 Similarly, MSD Manual explains how parrots are prone to arthritis.
 It most commonly develops in the digits from gripping poorly sized perches.
 Weight and other injuries are also a factor.

 Clinical signs include lameness and falling off perches, but parrots with severe arthritis cannot perch altogether.
 Other symptoms include:

 - Swollen or warm joints

 - Feather plucking

 - Unpleasant vocalizations

 - Decreased motion range

-Older birds are most likely to be affected by arthritis, but it can develop at any time.
+Older parrots are most likely to be affected by arthritis, but this condition can develop at any time.